Ferrari 12Cilindri: Aerodynamics

 The car includes a mix of active and passive aerodynamics to improve drag coefficient values over the 812 Superfast.

 On the rear, the car has a spoiler to improve downforce at high speed.
-The side of the spoiler can tilt up to 10° to 60 km/h (38 mph) to act as aero brake and generating 50 kg of downforce at high speeds.
+The side of the spoiler can tilt up to 10° at 60 km/h (38 mph) to act as aero brake and generating 50 kg of downforce at high speeds.

 Performance

 Ferrari claims a 0–62 mph in 2.9 seconds, a 0–124 mph in 7.9 seconds, and a top speed of 211 mph.

 Design

 The design is a tribute of the Ferrari 365 GTB/4 Daytona with the black band on the hood that cannot be removed or changed to a different color.

 The interior is inspired by the Purosangue and the 296 GTB and is the first GT-segment Ferrari to lack an analog gauge.